The Guild (web series): Reception

 The Guild had over 69 million upload views on YouTube as of September 2011.
-The series won several awards since its launch, including six Streamy Awards and four IAWTV Awards, and in February 2009, Rolling Stone named it one of "The Net's Best Serial Shows".
-A costume from the series has been accessioned by the National Museum of American History of the Smithsonian Institution.
+The series won several awards since its launch, including six Streamy Awards and four IAWTV Awards and in February 2009, Rolling Stone named it one of "The Net's Best Serial Shows".
+A costume from the series has been accessioned by the National Museum of American History of the Smithsonian Institution in Washington, D.C..

 In 2014 The Guild was listed on New Media Rockstars Top 100 Channels, ranked at #37.

 In popular culture

-Joss Whedon credits The Guild as one of the inspirations for Dr. Horrible's Sing-Along Blog, which also starred Day.
+Joss Whedon credits The Guild as being one of the inspirations for Dr. Horrible's Sing-Along Blog, which also starred Day.

 Awards and nominations

 Over the course of its duration, The Guild has won and been nominated for several awards.